zcloud-01/icp-banking-microservices/README.md

 ## Part 3 - Run the banking application with Node.js

-1. Go to the banking application directory, if you are not already.
+1. Go to the banking application directory, if you are not there already.

-    `cd ICp-banking-microservices/banking-application`
+    `cd zcloud<nn>-icp-banking-microservices/banking-application`

 2. Install Node.Js package dependencies of the banking application using :